DemuteStudio/ReaHaptic/README.md

 # REAHAPTICC (Reaper Haptics Creator)
 ---

-**REAHAPTIC** is package for reaper that contains a collection of scripts that allows the creation, editing, exporting and testing of haptic files **all inside Reaper**(currently focused on haptics for mobile) and comes with a mobile testing app called the **Reahaptic Receiver**.
+**REAHAPTIC** is a package for Reaper that contains a collection of scripts that allows the creation, editing, exporting, and testing of haptic files **all inside Reaper** (currently focused on haptics for mobile) and comes with a mobile testing app called the **Reahaptic Receiver**.

 We wanted to make haptic creation and testing for games as a sound designer as easy and efficient as possible.
-These where the goals for this project:
+These were the goals for this project:

-- **Immediate feedback**: when creating a haptic file we want to be able to test it immediately without having to export a file, on both mobile and gamepads.
+- **Immediate feedback**: When creating a haptic file, we want to be able to test it immediately without having to export a file, on both mobile and gamepads.
-* **Sound Designer workflow**: A comfortable haptics creation workflow that plugs in seamlessly whit your sound design workflow.
-And you are able to design you haptics with the context of a video track and audio.
+- **Sound Designer workflow**: A comfortable haptics creation workflow that plugs in seamlessly with your sound design workflow.
+And you are able to design your haptics with the context of a video track and audio.
 And immediately test it on your target device.
-* **Format agnostic**: We want to support as many haptic formats as possible so you are are not tied to a specific implementation/platform, and we could also serve as a conversion tool.
+- **Format agnostic**: We want to support as many haptic formats as possible so you are not tied to a specific implementation/platform, and we could also serve as a conversion tool.

 ![Haptic Tracks](Images/HapticTracks.png)